gokcesanmutlu/FilmWebsite/README.md

 It is a useful website for finding beatiful film and chill!

-You can reach to Website with this url : https://filmflixxxx.netlify.app/
+You can reach to website with this url : https://filmflixxxx.netlify.app/

 Used technologies